Ram Karmi

 Ram Karmi (רם כרמי; 1931 – 11 April 2013) was an Israeli architect.
 He was head of the Tel Aviv-based Ram Karmi Architects company, and is known for his Brutalist style.

 Biography

 Ram Karmi was born in Jerusalem.
 His father was architect Dov Karmi.
 Karmi grew up in Tel Aviv, served in the Israel Defense Forces in the 1948 Arab–Israeli War.
-He was one of the first soldiers to join the Nahal.

-He studied architecture at the Technion, Haifa, and Architectural Association School of Architecture, London in 1951–56.
+He studied visual art in the Avni Institute of Art and Design in 1947 following which he studied architecture at the Technion, Haifa, and Architectural Association School of Architecture, London in 1951–56.
 His father, Dov Karmi, was also an architect and won the Israel Prize in 1957.
 His sister, the architect Ada Karmi-Melamede, was also awarded the Israel Prize for architecture, in 2007.
 He was married to Rivka Karmi-Edry with whom he has a son and two daughters.
 He also has two sons and a daughter from a previous marriage.